Defenders of McHenry County is a citizen organization dedicated

 batteries (household, rechargeable, car, and button), and clean polystyrene foam (AKA Styrofoam) will be in

-Woodstock on Saturday, December 14th, from 9 am until noon.
+McHenry on Saturday, May 10th, from 9 am until noon.
 Click the link below for the

 address and more information.